Mesh

 • Language configuration for bracket matching, auto-closing pairs, and automatic indentation of do/end blocks

-• LSP integration that starts meshc lsp automatically and provides diagnostics, hover, and go-to-definition
+• Verified LSP integration that starts meshc lsp automatically and exposes diagnostics, hover, go-to-definition, document formatting, and signature help

 Installation